vcameron1/Metapop_ms/manuscript/manuscript.md

 An approach based on metapopulation theory can easily be expanded to include more complexity, such as landscape heterogeneity and biotic interactions.
 The framework is flexible as the effect of dispersal and mechanisms acting on demography can simultaneously be taken into account in spatially explicit models.
 These spatially explicit models capture landscape heterogeneity effect on distribution dynamics through modulation of the propagule pressure and ultimately the colonization of empty habitat patches.
 Habitat patch specific traits can be taken into account.
-For example, spatially explicit indicence functions take into acount habitat patch size and distance from other patches to influence extinction and colonization processes, and distribution dynamics (Hanski).
+For example, spatially explicit indicence functions take into acount habitat patch size and distance from other patches to influence extinction and colonization processes, and distribution dynamics (Hanski 1999).
 The effect of biotic inteactions on species' distributions and reponses to environmental changes remains a challenge to understand for ecologists and to represent for modelers (Guilman 2010, Wisz 2013, Godsoe 2017).
 Environmental change can affect species in a community differently because each has its own environmental optimum and breadth, but also its own hability to respond (Box 1).
 By taking into account the effects of biotic interactions on the rate and extent of distribution expansion, metapopulation models present an elegant way of including the effects of biotic interactions on species distributions that remains rooted into theory (Svenning 2014, Talluto 2017).
 Both positive and negative biotic interactions on distribution dynamics with the potential of expanding or limiting distribution shifts can be included into metapopulation models (Box 1).
 An example of such application was shown by Vissault et al. (2020) who studied the dynamics of Northeastern-American forests in response to climate warming and observed that competition plays an important role in forests response.
 In their simulations, long lived boreal species prevented the establishment of temperate species despite being in unfavorable climatic conditions.
 Trophic interactions have also been explored in metapopulation models.
 Fordham et al. (2013) studied a two species system in context of environmental change where prey availability modulated the predator's habitat availability and extinction.
 They show that prey availability was a key factor to predator persistence, demontrating that trophic interactions are important to consider in the context of climate change.